1.4.11 PROVISIONS, CONTINGENT LIABILITIES AND CONTINGENT ASSETS

 (ii) There are no proceedings initiated or pending against the company for holding any Benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder.

-(iii) The company has not traded or invested in Crypto currency or virtual curreny during the reporting periods.
+(iii) The company has not traded or invested in Crypto currency or virtual curreny during the Year.

-(iv) The company has neither advanced, loaned or invested fund nor received any fund to/from any person or entity for lending or investing or providing guarantee to/on behalf of the ultimate beneficiary during the reporting periods.
+(iv) The company has neither advanced, loaned or invested fund nor received any fund to/from any person or entity including foreign entities (Intermediaries) for lending or investing or providing guarantee to/on behalf of the ultimate beneficiary during the year.

 (v) During the Financial year, there is no charge or satisafaction of charge which is yet to be registered with ROC beyond the statutory period.